 1 that means that this county is split, and we're going with this because we're focusing on this community. really taking advantage of being able to make those 3 4 decisions in person, and talk it through amongst 5 yourselves, and work with the map live, I think, is also a way to sort of deal with some of those decision points 6 7 and being able to really explain your thought process as 8 you go.
 9 CHAIR TURNER: Thank you.
 Any other Commissioner?
 10 COMMISSIONER TAYLOR: Jaime, I have a question. as you were making the maps, and you were clicking on the 11 12 populations to capture populations, it -- sort of, the 13 borders of those sort of self-promulgate, right?
 Is that 14 a nature of the software, or is that the border that's 15 created by the census?
 16 MS. CLARK: Excellent question.
 Thank you.
-The 17 software works with the census geography, so all of the 18 boundaries of the map were along census blocks, which, 19 again, is the smallest unit of geography by which the 20 census releases the results of the -- the U.S. Census 21 Bureau releases the results of the census survey.
-And so 22 all of those boundaries were census boundaries.
-2.3 COMMISSIONER VAZQUEZ: This is Commissioner Vazquez.
+The 17 software works with the census geography, so all of the 18 boundaries of the map were along census blocks, which, 19 again, is the smallest unit of geography by which the census releases the results of the -- the U.S. Census our map?
+And if so, what's the -- I'd be curious to know what the methodology the census uses to define census blocks.

-Following up on Commissioner Taylor's question then, are
+Bureau releases the results of the census survey.
+And so all of those boundaries were census boundaries.

-we bound by census block boundaries in terms of creating
+COMMISSIONER VAZQUEZ: This is Commissioner Vazquez.
+Following up on Commissioner Taylor's question then, are we bound by census block boundaries in terms of creating